FaasHoetjes/royale-decklab/README.md

 - **War Deck Builder**: hand-build a deck and see it scored against the live meta in real time.
 - **Best War Decks**: browse the top-performing decks in the current meta.
-- **Upgrade Advisor**: ranks which card upgrades (including Evolutions and Heroes) strengthen your current war lineup — or unlock a better one.
+- **Upgrade Advisor**: ranks which card upgrades (including Evolutions and Heroes) strengthen your current war lineup, or unlock a better one.

 ## Tech